1990 – 28th June – Warwick District Council – By Election – Kenilworth

 Ann Blacklock was the victorious candidate which will be her first time on the town council.
 She said of the count; “It was very exciting, we knew it was going to be close and had a good chance”.
 We knew we had support for Liberal Democrats policies but we did not know if they would turnout on the day.

-Defeated Tory candidate, Andrea Wooller, said that there had been no tears and she had enjoyed the campaign.
-I have no hard feelings and I phyically could not have done anymore.
+Defeated Tory candidate, Andrea Wooller, said there had been no tears and she had enjoyed the campaign.
+I have no hard feelings, and I phyically could not have done anymore.
 I did my best.
 However, she is looking forward to fighting in Abbey Ward again, in next year’s election.

 Only about a third of all the registered electors bothered to vote, which is typical of many by-elections, especially at this time of the year.